kailaix/ADSeismic.jl/README.md

 - **(Multi-)GPU support**: support for GPU acceleration as well as multi-GPU (in theory TPUs are also supported).
 - **Easy-to-use**: no adjoint state method codes required for building your own inversion models; automatic differentiation is the workhorce.

+See our paper [A General Approach to Seismic Inversion with Automatic Differentiation](https://arxiv.org/pdf/2003.06027.pdf) for more details.

 ## Installation